Green Walking in mental health recovery

 Download the Guide for green walking in mental health recovery

-• Acute psychiatric wards can be minimally therapeutic environments with reduced access to therapeutic activities.
+- Acute psychiatric wards can be dehumanising and noisy environments, with limited access to therapeutic and community activities.
 More diverse and therapeutic environments are required.

-• Unconsidered and excessive use of the Mental Health Act can lead to excessive detention and lack of supported leave.
+- Excessive use of the Mental Health Act without considering alternative solutions can lead to excessive detention and lack of supported leave.

 Green walking groups can provide a solution: